deejaygraham/How-to-be-Psychic/outline.md

 currently are.

 Evolutionary design lets us adapt code to meet the needs of the future without having to actually anticipate the needs of the future.
-It lets us pretent that the system we have right now is the result of all of the correct decisions we made at the beginning rather than along the way.
+It lets us pretend that the system we have right now is the result of all of the correct decisions we made at the beginning rather than along the way.
 We can pretend that we were psychic at the beginning when in fact we have been moving the seance goalposts all the time - to painfully mix a metaphor.